USER GUIDE FOR SIGFOX PIEZO-ELECTRIC 10KHZ VIBRATION SENSOR WSSFC-V1A

 ATTENTION:

-install the Sigfox sensor or its antenna inside a completed metallic box or housing, because RF signal can not pass through metallic wall.
+DO NOT install the Sigfox sensor or its antenna inside a completed metallic box or housing, because RF signal can not pass through metallic wall.
 The housing is made from Non-metallic materials like plastic, glass, wood, leather, concrete, cement…is acceptable.

 7.2 Process mounting